GustavoBraido/The-World-Billionaire-of-2024/README.md

 ### [Data Source](https://www.kaggle.com/datasets/divanshu22/richest-people-in-the-world-2024)

-In this project I'm analyzing factors like industry, country, age and gender, as well as primary sources of wealth like inheritance, entrepreneurship, and investments.
+In this project, I'm analyzing factors like industry, country, age, and gender, as well as primary sources of wealth like inheritance, entrepreneurship, and investments.

 The goal is to identify significant trends and correlations that can inform wealth management strategies, economic policymaking, and investment opportunities.